6 Facts About Flubber (Plus a Recipe to Make Your Own)

 Calling all flubber lubbers!
-Longtime patrons of CMA know that flubber is one of our most popular activities.
+If you’ve visited stART Studio at CMA, you know that the flubber table is one of our most popular activities.
 Children and adults are equally mesmerized by the ooey, stretchy, and colorful goo.
 Below, learn six fun facts about flubber and follow along with the recipe to make your own.

-1. Several world records involve flubber.
-A twelve-year-old holds the Guiness World Record for making the biggest flubber in the world — it weighed six tons.
+Several world records involve flubber.
+A twelve-year-old holds the Guiness World Record for making the biggest flubber in the world — it weighed six tons!
 A ten-year-old holds the record for the stretchiest flubber, which stretched to 7 feet 4 inches in 30 seconds.

-3. Flubber was invented in 1976 by toy company Mattel.
-The first color was green.
+Flubber was invented in 1976 by toy company Mattel.
+The first color was green!

-3. Dissolve 2 tablespoons of Borax in about 1/3 of hot water
+Dissolve 2 tablespoons of Borax in about 1/3 of hot water.

-4. Pour Borax solutions into glue-water mixture in circular motion
+Pour Borax solutions into glue-water mixture in circular motion.

-5. Mix with hands in circular motion until Flubber forms and water is mostly absorbed
+Mix with hands in circular motion until Flubber forms and water is mostly absorbed.